clocklimited/validity-validate-each/README.md

 ## validity-validate-each

-Validate each value of an array..
+Validate each value of an array.

 ## Installation